Visual Similarity Attention: Proposed Method

 With $\mathbf{w}^{p}$, we seek to highlight the feature dimensions that have a small absolute difference value (\eg, for those dimensions $t$, $\mathbf{w}^{p}_{t}$ will be closer to 1), whereas with $\mathbf{w}^{n}$ we seek to highlight the feature dimensions with large absolute differences.
-Given $\mathbf{w}^{p}$ and $\mathbf{w}^{n}$, we construct a single weight vector $\mathbf{w}=\mathbf{w}^{p} \odot \mathbf{w}^{n}$, where $\odot$ denotes the element-wise product operation.
-With $\mathbf{w}$, we will have obtained a higher weight with feature dimensions that have a high value in both $\mathbf{w}^{p}$ and $\mathbf{w}^{n}$.
-In other words, we seek to focus on elements that contribute the most to (a) the positive feature pair being close, and (b) the negative feature pair being further away.
-This way, we identify dimensions in the feature space that contribute the most to the feature vectors $\mathbf{f}^{a}$, $\mathbf{f}^{p}$, and $\mathbf{f}^{n}$ satisfying the triplet criterion.
-We now use these dimensions in the feature space to compute network attention for the current triplet of images $(\mathbf{x}^{a},\mathbf{x}^{p},\mathbf{x}^{n})$.
+Given $\mathbf{w}^{p}$ and $\mathbf{w}^{n}$, we construct a single weight vector $\mathbf{w}=\mathbf{w}^{p} \odot \mathbf{w}^{n}$ ($\odot$ denotes element-wise product operation).
+With $\mathbf{w}$, we will obtain a higher weight with feature dimensions that have a high value in both $\mathbf{w}^{p}$ and $\mathbf{w}^{n}$.
+To further understand this intuition, let us consider a simple example.
+If the first feature dimension $f^{a}(1)=0.80$ and $f^{p}(1)=0.78$, then this first dimension is important for the anchor to be close to the positive.
+In this case, the first dimension of the corresponding weight vector $w^{p}(1)=(1-|0.80-0.78|)=0.98$, which is a high value, quantifying the importance of this particular feature dimension for the anchor and positive to be close.
+Given these high-value dimensions, we identify all such important dimensions common across both $\textbf{w}^{p}$ and $\textbf{w}^{n}$ with the single weight vector $\mathbf{w}$.
+In other words, we focus on elements that contribute the most to (a) the positive feature pair being close, and (b) the negative feature pair being further away.
+This way, we identify dimensions in the feature space that contribute the most to $\mathbf{f}^{a}$, $\mathbf{f}^{p}$, and $\mathbf{f}^{n}$ satisfying the triplet criterion.
+We now use these feature dimensions to compute network attention for the current image triplet $(\mathbf{x}^{a},\mathbf{x}^{p},\mathbf{x}^{n})$.